atsaloli/cicd/01-setting-up-ci/20-installing-gitlab-ci.md

 - Use "shell" for Shell executor, that's the simplest, good to start with;
 or use "docker" for Docker executor to use ephemeral environments.

-# Confirm GitLab Runner service is running
+# Confirm GitLab Runner service is active (running)
 service gitlab-runner status

 # List runners